Timeshift tutorial

 Now, Timeshift will automatically take snapshots on system changes.
 At this point, your system is very well set up for insurance against changes to the system which may make it difficult to use or boot in some cases, especially if one follows the instructions in the video previously referenced.

-Some users may wish to include access to their snapshots in the grub menu.
-This exciting feature is able to be implemented in OMLx using the next steps of this guide.
+One is able to implement this exciting feature in OMLx using the next steps of this guide.

 Users MUST FOLLOW the previous steps up to this point in order to implement the automation and inclusion of snapshots into the grub menu.
 The rest of this process we will now describe.